sonyarianto/react-without-buildsteps/README.md

 Just run using your favorite static web server.
 My favorite is `php -S 0.0.0.0:3000` on current repo directory, buahahaha.
 Errrr you know better lah.
 In this repository there is file called `index.html`.
 Yes, that's it.
 That's the code that contains the HTML, JS (React code, router etc) and no CSS (just standard styling).

 ## What's included on this skeleton project
-- Simple SPA (Single Page Application) website with React (React and React DOM)
+- Simple SPA (Single Page Application) website with React (React and React DOM).
-- Using Router, React Router and React Router DOM (all CDN version)
+- Using Router, React Router and React Router DOM (all CDN version).
 - Using Babel standalone version (CDN).
 I know standalone is not for production, but hey relaxxx bro.
 - Simple two page components (Home and About) and a header component (Header) to represent the component things.